• Recipes

 This post may contain affiliate links.
 Please read my disclosure policy.

 Crispy roasted potatoes, topped with melting cheese and plenty of crisp bacon are a great side dish (or main dish!) for any meal.
-I’ve served these potatoes with eggs for breakfast and with herb roasted chicken for dinner.
+These really are the best ever Cheesy Potatoes!
+I’ve served them with eggs for breakfast and with herb roasted chicken for dinner.

-However you serve these cheesy potatoes, there is never a bite leftover.
+However you serve these potatoes, there is never a bite leftover.

 The secret to this potato recipe is an extra long roasting time and a good drizzling of bacon grease.
 The smoky bacon flavor is in every bite and the extra minutes in the oven leave the edges of each potato nice and crisp with a fluffy center.

-The recipe is really quite simple, despite the extra time in the oven.
+The recipe is really quite simple, it just requires a little extra time in the oven.
 Luckily, there is very little actual work involved, making this my kind of recipe!
 I’ve served these potatoes on their own as a main dish for breakfast, lunch, and dinner.

 Yes, we really do love these Cheesy Potatoes THAT much and make them often.